Chitra Naik: Legacy and positions

 a research institute affiliated to Mumbai University, to facilitate higher education and research facilities for the teachers in the Greater Bombay area.
 Chitra Naik was a collaborator in the endeavours of Jayant Naik, an inductee of the UNESCO Roll of Honour of the 100 significant educational thinkers of the last 25 centuries.
 She served as the director of IIE and under her leadership, the institution set up training centres for women in the disciplines of home nursing, first aid, maternal and child care, sanitation and nutrition.
 She also established a Children's Home (Bal Bhavan) and a training centre for social workers, organised education camps on family planning for women and conducted a project study on Mobilising Gram Panchayats for Rural Development.

 Naik was the director of National Institute of Basic Education, New Delhi and chaired the Non-formal Education Committee of the Ministry of Human Resource Development.
 She was a member of the Planning Commission of India and attended to the responsibilities of the General education, Social welfare and Scheduled Caste/Scheduled Tribe as the expert member of the commission for the Ninth Five Year Plan (1997–2002).
 She was a member of the Working Group on Adult Education (1978–83) under the Ministry of Human Resource Development and a permanent member of the CABE Committee on Decentralised Management of Education (1993) set up by the Central Advisory Board of Education She served as a member of the National Literacy Mission and was involved with the International Institute of Adult and Lifelong Education (IIALE) as a member of its International Consultative Committee.
 She was in close association with the Government of Maharashtra and served in various capacities as the Director of Maharashtra State Board of Secondary and Higher Secondary Education, Director of Higher Education and Director of Education.
 Naik is the author of the books, Shikshan ani Samaj (Marathi), Educational innovation in India, and Lokmanya Tilak as Educational Thinker.
 She has also written many books for children of which four were published by the National Book Trust in fourteen languages.

 Death

-Towards the later part of her life, Naik suffered from heart and lung diseases and was admitted to hospital in December 2010.
-The treatment could not save her and she died on Christmas Eve, 2010, at the age of 92, at Pune, survived by her niece, Aruna Giri.
+Naik suffered from heart and lung disease in her later years and was admitted to hospital in December 2010.
+She died on 24 December 2010 in Pune at the age of 92, survived by her niece, Aruna Giri.